solana-dapp-collecation/tipsy/README.md

-# tipsy
-Solana tipping on BitClout
+# Tipsy - Solana tipping on BitClout

-#Tipsy improves upon the existing tipping mechanisms of BitClout
+Tipsy improves upon the existing tipping mechanisms of BitClout.

 It encourages busking on web3 and incentivizes both tippers and tippees to crowdfund.